j-hui/order-maintenance/README.md

 ## Opportunities for Optimization

-This crate is still in its infancy and remains to be thoroughly tested, benchmarked, and optimized.
+This crate is still in its infancy and remains to be thoroughly tested, benchmarked, or optimized.

 Here are some premature ideas for potential optimization:

 - Use Bender et al. (2002)'s list-range relabeling approach instead of tag-range relabeling; list-range relabling favors bitwise operations over